vikmaksymenko/mytheresa-challenge/TEST_PLAN.md

 In order to test the feature, we will combine component, integration, and end-to-end testing:

 1. Client-side validations (the ones, that appear on the client side without involving requests to the server) will be done on the component level with mocked back-end.
 This includes:

-    a.
-Validation, that the login form can't be submitted with incorrect values of email or password (empty, more than N symbols, or with non-ASCII symbols), The login button should be disabled, error message should be displayed
+    1. Validation, that the login form can't be submitted with incorrect values of email or password (empty, more than N symbols, or with non-ASCII symbols), The login button should be disabled, error message should be displayed
-    b.
-UI checks (form elements are visible and acceptable on all supported devices and platforms both in album and portrait orientation; password data is masked)
+    2. UI checks (form elements are visible and acceptable on all supported devices and platforms both in album and portrait orientation; password data is masked)
-    c.
-The data, filled into the email and the password field remain after the application maximize and minimize.
+    3. The data, filled into the email and the password field remain after the application maximize and minimize.

     The testing should be performed on all required platforms and browsers.
-2. Server-side validations (request data validation on the server) will be done with unit and API tests (sending requests and validating the response) without any UI client involved.
+3. Server-side validations (request data validation on the server) will be done with unit and API tests (sending requests and validating the response) without any UI client involved.
 This includes:
-    a.
-Fields validations (component level tests, DB connection is not required or can be mocked)
+    1. Fields validations (component level tests, DB connection is not required or can be mocked)
-    b.
-Login with "correct" credentials (integration level tests, DB connection required)
+    2. Login with "correct" credentials (integration level tests, DB connection required)
-    c.
-Login with "incorrect" credentials (integration level tests, DB connection required)
+    3. Login with "incorrect" credentials (integration level tests, DB connection required)
-3. End-to-end scenarios should be performed using web and mobile clients that send requests to the server with the implemented feature.
+4. End-to-end scenarios should be performed using web and mobile clients that send requests to the server with the implemented feature.
 This includes:
-    a.
-Login with "correct" credentials
+    1. Login with "correct" credentials
-    b.
-Login with "incorrect" credentials (case with email, not registered in the system, and case with incorrect password).
+    2. Login with "incorrect" credentials (case with email, not registered in the system, and case with incorrect password).

     The testing should be performed on the most valuable versions of platform and browsers (end-to-end tests are time consuming and most of the UI specific issues should be found during the client-side validations).

 All the tests should be automated on the corresponding level using corresponding tools for unit, UI, and API testing.